craignicholson/docker-quickstart/03_Orchestration/README.md

 All about the running of containers and not how we manage all the containers we are running.

 - Encapsulate application or function
-- run in single host
+- Run on a single host
-- require manual steps to expose functionaliytoutside of the house system (ports, network and volumes)
+- Require manual steps to expose functionaliytoutside of the house system (ports, network and volumes)
-- require more complex configuration to use multiple instance (proxies for example)
+- Require more complex configuration to use multiple instance (proxies for example)
-- not highly available
+- Not highly availablem you can try to make the avialable with effort.
-- not easily scalable
+- Not easily scalable

-### Services - docker service
+### Services - docker service (SWARM)

 - Encapsulate application or function
-- can run on '1 to n' nodes at any time
+- Can run on '1 to n' nodes at any time
-- funtionality is easily accessed using features like routing mesh outside of the worker nodes
+- Funtionality is easily accessed using features like **routing mesh** outside of the worker nodes
-- multiple instance set to launch in single command and can be scaled up or down with one command
+- Multiple instance set to launch in single command and can be scaled up or down with one command
-- highly available clusters available
+- Highly available clusters available
-- easily scale, up or down as needed
+- Easily scale, up or down as needed

 A solution to managing the containers deployed in a highly available easily scalable cluster implementation.